 But still, I was jonesing to ride since we'd had two weeks of snow and sub zero temps.
 So last Saturday with a break in the weather I rented a fat bike and headed out to some slick rock country south of town.

-My first half mile of biking was well, not biking.
+My first half mile of biking was well, not really biking.
 It was a push, pull and carry up a steep ravine.
-There used to be an actual trail there before a flash flood washed it away a few years back and left a jumble of rock and scree.
-The ravine was icy and I was slipping all over in my old snow boots trying to carry the bike.
-What do ya know, without the gym I still got my upper body workout!
+There used to be an actual trail before a flash flood washed it away a few years back and left a jumble of rock and scree.
+The ravine was icy and I was slipping all over in my old pac boots trying to carry the bike.

 Once I was out of the ravine I was exposed to the wind that was just starting to blow.
 But it's pretty up on the 'flats' - the trail winds through juniper and limber pine along a red rock rim and finally tops out on slick rock.
 The only tracks I saw were those of deer, antelope and an occasional moose.

 I love fat bikes, they are just plain fun.
 They can be squirrely in slush but using good technique helps - steering with your body and keeping an extra wide stance.
 Keeping a loose grip also helps because if you manhandle the bike then you are all over the trail like a drunken badger.

 The thing is, I'm not great but I can ride with some finesse, except for the dang wind.
 It picked up out of nowhere and the 65-mph-gusts tossed me sideways into the sagebrush.
 I couldn't stay on the trail.
 Finally I admitted defeat and turned around.

 I was too annoyed with being tossed around so I walked the bike, which turned out to be ridiculously hard because I was caught in a cross wind.
 I had to put the bike between me and the crosswind and then lean my body weight on the bike to keep it from blowing around.
 Still the wind would occasionally pick up the back tire of the bike and whip it around my body.